Zev-se/zev.se/zev/content/posts/3D_printing_home_impovements.md

 6. Ikea Enhet cabinet benchtop brackets.
 There can be found [here](https://www.printables.com/model/683560-ikea-enhet-benchtop-mount).
 ![](/images/PC_cat_protector.jpg)

-In hopes of more prints to come!
+In hopes of more prints to come, happy new year!